Why choose PwC?

 When do applications close?

-Our core recruitment round for our 2019 applications runs from 25 February - 27 March (this is applying for 2019 Summer Internship positions and 2020 Graduate positions).
+Our core recruitment round takes place in February and March annually (for our Summer Internship positions and Graduate positions).
 We aim to fill the majority of our roles during this period.

 How can I prepare for an interview?